 Galop is very pleased to have been invited to the Greenwich Street Party Drag Race – come down and enjoy the show!
 If you are interested in volunteering for us on the day please give us a ring on 0207 704 6767 or drop us an email to email@example.com.
 For more information check out: http://greenwichstreetparty.com/faqs.php […]

-Galop gives advice and support to people who have experienced biphobia, homophobia, transphobia, sexual violence or domestic abuse.
+Galop is London’s LGBT anti-violence & abuse charity.
+We give advice and support to people who have experienced biphobia, homophobia, transphobia, sexual violence or domestic abuse.
 We also support lesbian, gay, bi, trans and queer people who have had problems with the police or have questions about the criminal justice system.
 We are a completely independent community-led group and we are not connected to the police.
 You can contact us anonymously if you choose.

 Hate crime can include verbal or written abuse, harassment and assault.
 We know all homophobia, biphobia and transphobia is wrong and any information you have could help prevent more.
 Even if you don’t want to go to the police yourself, we can liaise with them and you can remain anonymous.

 Abuse from family, partners, and ex-partners does happen in our communities.
 Galop is a safe space to talk and think about what you want away from pressure at home.
 We can help you to explore your options, plan to make you safer, look for safe housing and speak with the police.

 Sexual abuse can happen once or several times and involves unwanted contact of a sexual nature between two or more people.
 This can happen within families, partnerships, acquaintance or date rape, or as part of homophobic/ transphobic attacks.
 We can offer you offer listening and support as you come to terms with your experience. ...